fpicarras/obsidian-main-vault/Universidade/classes/csph-ISPC.md

 ![[Pasted image 20240919114709.png]]

-Instead of a typical for loop, we can use **foreach** that automaticly maps the loops and variables for us.
+Instead of a typical for loop, we can use **foreach** that automatically maps the loops and variables for us.

-> It is important, for efficiency purpouses, that we distribute the data in an interveaved manner.
-So that the that is effciently mapped to the lanes (instead of the blocked manner which is better for threads).
+> It is important, for efficiency purposes, that we distribute the data in an interleaved manner.
+So that the that is efficiently mapped to the lanes (instead of the blocked manner which is better for threads).